aerogear/offix/docs/datastore/react.md

 ## useQuery

-You can query using this hook, with or without filters.
-When no filter is supplied all the data is returned.
+You can query using this hook, with or without filters or id.
+When no filter or id is supplied all the data is returned.

+Query using a filter;

 ```javascript
 import { useQuery } from "offix-datastore";